negahama/NegahamaOrg.CodePrism/README.md

 1. fix the bug that is malfunction of cancel button when input issue in comment controller.
 2. implement to show the link information when comment is shown in comment controller.
 3. and so on

-### 1.0.4

-bug fixed : fixed the bug that couldn't search the documents relatived source code

 ---